SteveCh33/Global_Renewable_Energy/README.md

 # Global_Sustainable_Energy
-An analysis of the global sustainable energy efforts, by country, versus their historical emission levels.
+An analysis of the global renewable energy efforts, by country, versus their historical emission levels.